 Lucinda Starrett is a partner in the Environment, Land & Resources Department, based in the Los Angeles office of Latham & Watkins.
 She currently co-leads the firm’s Los Angeles Women Enriching Business initiative.
 Ms. Starrett is the former Co-Chair of Latham's Global Project Siting & Approvals Practice.

 Ms. Starrett's practice includes approval for real estate development and infrastructure projects, advising on government contract issues, as well as related environmental and transactional matters.

-Her California Environmental Quality Act (CEQA) practice focuses on administrative and pre-litigation counseling.
+Ms. Starrett’s California Environmental Quality Act (CEQA) practice focuses on administrative and pre-litigation counseling.
 Ms. Starrett is registered as a lobbyist with the City and County of Los Angeles and with the Metropolitan Transportation Authority.
 She has been active with the Central City Association and co-chairs its Land Use and Housing committee.
 She recently served on LA County’s Stormwater Advisory Committee.

 Ms. Starrett has been a leader on CEQA reform initiatives as well as housing incentive policies.

-- Los Angeles Football Club proposed new soccer stadium in Los Angeles
+- Los Angeles Football Club’s new soccer stadium in Los Angeles

 - Representing the Related Companies on the Grand Avenue Project in Los Angeles

-- Retail and mixed use projects for Westfield, including the Century City Shopping Center and the Village at Topanga
+- Westfield, including the Century City Shopping Center, the Village at Topanga, and Promenade 2035

 - 10000 Santa Monica and Palladium Residences, Hollywood, for Crescent Heights